-If you want to channel the Halloween spirit but you're not into dramatic eye makeup looks, take inspo from the above minimal orange eye.
-It can be worn year-round, but it's especially apt for October, no?
+If you want to channel the Halloween spirit but you're not into dramatic eye makeup looks, take inspiration from the above minimal orange eyeshadow moment.
+It can be worn year-round, but it's especially apt for October.
 We'll never say no to a statement color.

 The only term we could think of to describe this look (by Katie Jane Hughes) was "wildflower eyes."
 The shadow is bright, springy, and varied, just like a hillside covered in wildflowers.
 Is this making anyone want to dress up as a flower this year?

 Vampire Diva Eye Makeup

 This fierce look is equal parts vampire and '80s diva, and it has majorly inspired our Halloween plans.

 Yes, Pat McGrath did it again.
-She created an otherworldly makeup look by winging out dramatic metallic red eyeliner and adding silver sequins throughout.
-Try using the metallic red shade of her Mothership V: Bronze Seduction Palette ($128).
+She created an otherworldly makeup look by winging out dramatic blue eyeliner and adding plenty of sparkle throughout.
+Try using the Blitz Blue shade of her Mothership I: Subliminal Eyeshadow Palette ($128).
 Believe us—you'll want to use this palette far past Halloween.

 Mardi Gras Eyes

-This look's another one from McGrath.
-The rich gold, purple, and emerald eye shadow reminds us of Mardi Gras celebrations in the best way.
-Pair with bold metallic accessories and a velvety matte complexion to give it a rock 'n' roll vibe.
+The rich jewel-toned eye shadow here reminds us of Mardi Gras celebrations in the best way.
+Pair the look with bold metallic accessories and a velvety matte complexion to give it a rock 'n' roll vibe.